 - 4.14 The Council has a well-established and robust corporate governance framework.
-This includes the statutory elements such as the posts of Chief Executive (as Head of Paid Service), Corporate Director (Monitoring Officer) and Chief Finance Officer (as s151 Officer). - 4.15 An overview of this governance framework forms part of the Annual Governance Statement which will be published as part of the Statement of Accounts for 2021/22 later in the year.
+This includes the statutory elements such as the posts of Chief Executive (as Head of Paid Service), Corporate Director (Monitoring Officer) and Chief Finance Officer (as s151 Officer), this role currently being undertaken by the chief Executive Officer whilst the role of Chief Finance Officer is temporarily vacant. - 4.15 An overview of this governance framework forms part of the Annual Governance Statement which will be published as part of the Statement of Accounts for 2022/23 later in the year.
 This will include a detailed review of the effectiveness of the Council's governance arrangements.
 These matters are overseen by the Council's (Officer) Statutory Governance Officers Group and reported to this Committee in due course. - 4.16 Whilst it is not possible to provide absolute assurance the review process has in previous years concluded that our existing arrangements remain fit for purpose and help provide reasonable assurance of their effectiveness.